appsec2008/defi-1inch-commander/README.md

 This DApp empowers users to take command of their DeFi assets with a unified and intuitive interface.
 Key features include:

-*   **Portfolio Aggregation**: Connect your crypto wallet to see an aggregated view of your DeFi portfolio positions across the Ethereum network, powered by the Moralis API.
+*   **Comprehensive Portfolio Aggregation**: Connect your crypto wallet to see an aggregated view of your DeFi portfolio positions across the Ethereum network.
+The dashboard displays both your native ETH balance and all your ERC20 tokens, powered by the Moralis API.
-*   **Balance & PnL Display**: Get a clear overview of your portfolio's total value, individual asset balances, and real-time prices.
+*   **Balance & PnL Display**: Get a clear overview of your portfolio's total value, individual asset balances, and real-time prices, including 24-hour percentage changes.
 *   **AI-Powered Risk Assessment**: Leverage the power of Google's Gemini through Genkit to analyze your portfolio's risk exposure.
 Receive a detailed summary and actionable recommendations to mitigate risks.
 *   **Token Swapping**: Seamlessly swap tokens directly from the dashboard, leveraging the 1inch Aggregation Protocol to ensure the best possible rates.
-*   **Optimal Trade Routing**: The swap interface displays the optimal trading route found by the 1inch API, giving you transparency into how your trade is executed.
+*   **API Transparency**: For developers and curious users, the dashboard displays the raw JSON responses from the Moralis API, showing exactly what data is being used to populate the portfolio and price information.

 ## Why We Built It